usdot-fhwa-stol/carma-platform/docs/Contributing.md

 ### Merging Changes

 ## Branching Model
 In order to make the development process efficient, please comply with the branching model described below.
-On this model, we mainly use six branches - master, develop, feature, release, contributor and hotfix.
+On this model, we mainly use five branches - master, develop, feature, release, and hotfix.

+### master

+### develop

+### feature

+### release

+### hotfix